-Migraine symptoms in children are a lot different to adults.
-Children experience somewhat different symptoms than adults and they are much shorter in duration.
+Migraine symptoms in children are a lot different to symptoms in adults.
+For one, they are much shorter in duration.

 Babies and toddlers can get migraines, especially if one or both parents have a history of migraines themselves, or have a family history of migraines.